-- a post-tax specification of the WACC would generally be preferred for reason of greater accuracy in allowing for a cost of taxation in the costs of the generic power station project, and this specification would be relatively easy to implement; but - the IMO may prefer to use a pre-tax specification of the WACC for consistency with other regulatory decisions in Western Australia.
+- a post-tax specification of the WACC would generally be preferred for reason of greater accuracy in allowing for a cost of taxation in the costs of the generic power station project, and this specification would be relatively easy to implement; but - the IMO may prefer to use a pre-tax specification of the WACC for consistency with WACC determinations in other regulatory decisions in Western Australia.

-Both a pre-tax and post-tax WACC calculations are presented in this report.
+Both pre-tax and post-tax WACC values are presented in this report (Table E.1 of the Executive Summary).